kkga/kkga/notes/kak-sessions.md

 ```

 Doing that by hand is not the way to go, so you would either write scripts for
-this or just use [kakoune.cr](https://github.com/alexherbo2/kakoune.cr), which
+this or just use [kakoune.cr](https://github.com/alexherbo2/kakoune.cr) (kcr),
-is a brilliant tool that removes the need to handle all of this manually.
+which is a brilliant tool that removes the need to handle all of this manually.

 However, the actual management of sessions is still up to the user.
 Simply
 running `kak my_file` will always create a new session to open the given file.
-With kakoune.cr, you can set the
+With kcr, you can set the
 [context](https://github.com/alexherbo2/kakoune.cr#how-does-it-work) for any
 command to execute in the relevant session/client, but you still need to create
 that session upfront.